+If you are suffering from foot pain after running, Plantar Fasciitis may be to blame.
 Plantar fasciitis results from small tears or inflammation in the tendons and fascia that stretch from the heel to the toes.
 Most people experience a dull ache like a bruise along the arch of the foot or on the bottom inside area of the heel.
 Extreme pronation or supination (rolling of the foot either in or out) can contribute to the pain, as can long periods of standing on hard surfaces.
 Tight hip flexors, weak core muscles, and lower back pain can also contribute to the condition.

 The best way to address plantar fasciitis starts with good, supportive footwear.
 Special athletic tape support or prefabricated orthotic can further help to correct the issue.
 Spend some time strengthening your foot musculature to promote a good, supportive running posture, and you should always do some gentle, range-of-motion stretching before and after running to loosen up your hip flexors, hamstrings, and calves.